jnyfah/jnyfah.github.io/_posts/phanes.md

 So I decided to work on a tiny project where I could learn something new and also apply what I had learned during Advent.

-Well, let’s just say it did not stay tiny.
+Well, let’s just say it did not stay tiny 😅.

 I built a directory analyzer: a tool that scans a filesystem path, **builds an in-memory tree representation of it**, and then runs different analyses on top of that tree.
 Things like summary information, largest files, largest directories, extension statistics, recently modified files, and empty directories.